On the Identifiability of Tensor Ranks via Prior Predictive Matching: Empirical Validation

-\paragraph{PARAFAC/CP Model.} The results for the PARAFAC/CP model provide strong empirical support for its theoretical identifiability.
+\paragraph{Rank estimation results.} We provide strong empirical support of the theoretical identifiability and estimation accuracy of the PARAFAC/CP model's ranks.
 Figure~\ref{fig:cp_results} shows the estimated CP rank versus the true CP rank, aggregated across all simulation runs.
 The mean of the estimated ranks (green dots) closely tracks the line of perfect estimation.
 For true ranks ranging from low values up to 90, the estimator correctly identifies the latent dimension and follows the linear trend.

 Best performance (both in closer mean and reduced estimation uncertainty) is achieved for reduced ($<25$) rank values.
 We observe a slight positive bias and an increase in estimation variance (error bars) as the true rank grows.
 This is expected, as higher-rank structures are more complex, and their corresponding moment-based signatures are more sensitive to the statistical noise inherent in finite data sampling.

-Overall, the results confirm that the estimator is effective and that the CP rank is practically identifiable. \looseness=-1
+Overall, the results confirm that the estimator is effective and that the CP rank is practically identifiable.